rtrochim/travellers-diary/README.md

 # Travellers Diary

-Simple app for travellers to write notes about the places they visited.
+Simple app for travellers to write notes about places they visited.

 Create the databases using
 ```